ligato/docs/docs/plugins/db-plugins.md

 ### Status Check

-- If injected, the Consul plugin will use StatusCheck plugin to periodically issue a GET request to check for the status of the connection.
-The consul connection state affects the global status of the agent.
-If the agent cannot establish a connection with consul, both the readiness and the liveness probe from the probe plugin will return a negative result (accessible only via a REST API in such cases).
+- If injected, the Consul plugin will use the Status Check plugin to periodically issue a GET request to check connection status.
+The Consul connection state affects the global status of the agent.
+If the agent cannot establish a connection with Consul, both the readiness and the liveness probe from the probe plugin will return a negative result (accessible only via a REST API in such cases).

 ### Reconnect resynchronization